AhilanPonnusamy/App-Modernization-framework-reference-implementation/README.md

 2. Download this code repository (install git if it is not already setup, You can also downlod the zip file directly from the main page under code option as an alternate)

-3. Download and serve the grantile codel model in InstructLab as shown below.
-Make sure the context length (max_ctx_size) is set to a higher number e.g. 100k in the config.yaml file.
+3. Download and serve the grantile code model in InstructLab as shown below.
+Make sure the context length (max_ctx_size) is set to a higher number e.g. 100k in the **config.yaml** file to unilize the bigger context window available for the 128k model.
 ```
   $ ilab model serve --model-path models/granite-8b-code-instruct-128k.Q5_K_M.gguf
 ```
-4. Download the Spring-petclinic application from **https://github.com/spring-projects/spring-petclinic/tree/main?tab=readme-ov-file**
+4. Download the Spring-petclinic application from **https://github.com/spring-projects/spring-petclinic/tree/main?tab=readme-ov-file**.
-5. In a new terminal start the application
+5. In a new terminal start the App modernization assistant tool.
 ```
   $ streamlit run requirements_manager_ui.py
 ```